nowane/eatspiration/TESTING.md

 ## Manual testing of each section of the site

-- Markdown links are tested and working.
+- All arkdown links are tested and working.

-- Buttons on the website are working.
+- All buttons on the website are working.

+- All links in the footer work as intended.

+- Routing of the website works as intended.

+- Registration functionality works as intended.

+- Login functionality works as intended

+- Viewing of a single recipe works as intended.

+- Add recipe and cuisine functionality works as intended.

+- Edit recipe functionality works as intended.

+- Delete functionality of recipe and cuisine works as intended.

+- Deletion confirmation modals for recipe and cuisine work as intended.

+- Logout functionality works as intended.

-- 404-page link gets the user back to index.html.
+- 404-page link gets the user back to start page.

-GitHub icon links correctly.
+- 500-page link gets the user back to start page.

 [Back to table of content](#table-of-content)